likun-stat/XVAE/README.md

 ### 1. Generate data-driven knots

-First, we need to load the simulate data:
+First, we need to load the simulated data:
 ``` ruby
 data(example_X)
 ```